grosser/codeclimate_batch/Readme.md

-Report a batch of codeclimate results by merging and from multiple servers
+Report a batch of codeclimate results by merging and from multiple servers.<br/>
+Uses [cc-amend](https://github.com/grosser/cc-amend) to do the merging since workers will not share a common disk.

 Install
 =======